 The implicit subsidy for entrepreneurship is strongest for high-income individuals, for a number of reasons, including the progressivity of the federal income tax.
 That is, given progressive marginal income tax rates, taxpayers with significant income from other sources benefit most from the deduction of losses.
 In addition, as the article shows, despite progressive taxation, high-income individuals are not disproportionately taxed if the business is successful.
 In fact, high-income individuals obtain the largest benefit from techniques, such as incorporating the business, that lower the effective tax rate applied to a successful business.
 These insights highlight the importance of considering tax changes in a larger context.
 For example, as discussed in the article, lowering individual income tax rates may actually decrease entrepreneurship by individuals.

 Lederman, Leandra, "The Entrepreneurship Effect: An Accidental Externality in the Federal Income Tax" (2004).
-Faculty Publications.
-Paper 485.
+Articles by Maurer Faculty.
+485.